gytenis98/ECE_281_CE3/README.md

 ![alt tag](http://s21.postimg.org/y7vkwh8o7/moore_screenshot.jpg)

 I checked the output manually.
 It was working well.
+As one can see from the picture elevator is moving from the first floor [0001] to the top floor [0100] and stops at each floor.
+On the way back it does the same thing, but this time from the top to bottom.

 #Mealy

 ![alt tag](http://s1.postimg.org/kg3q25jhr/Mealy_screenshot.jpg)

+This picture shows how the elevator moves from the first floor [0001] to the top floor [0100] and stops at each floor.
+Difference from the first "program" is that it does not stop at every floor on it's way back.
+It just goes from the top floor to the bottom floor.

 Questions: